villesepp/RogueOut/README.md

 ![image](https://github.com/user-attachments/assets/cfb9e0d8-9d42-439b-a312-bd3e729895c3)

-A game prototype made in two days at Assembly Summer Game Jam 2024 using Raylib.
+A game prototype made in two days at Assembly Summer Game Jam 2024 written in C and using the Raylib game development library.
+For Windows.
+It should compile on many other platforms with little additional Raylib configuration.

 Most of the graphical assets were originally created by Kenney (https://www.kenney.nl) and modified by me.
 The music was made by vubeo345 (https://linktr.ee/vubeo).